 Alternatively, Google Pixel 5 owners can grab a deal and cut out the middleman by choosing a third-party extended warranty provider.
 Upsie

-, for example, is up to two-thirds cheaper than other providers but still offers comparable or superior smartphone warranty
+, for example, costs just $9.99 per month but still offers comparable or superior smartphone warranty

 coverage.
-They offer protection for handsets from over 20 manufacturers including Google, Apple, Huawei, Samsung, and Sony.
-Prices start at less than $5 per month.
+They offer protection for handsets from over 20 manufacturers, including Google, Apple, Huawei, Samsung, and Sony.

 Is a Google Pixel Warranty for the 5 or 6 Worth It?